Fustincho/aws-tutorials/sagemaker/pipelines/README.md

 ## Getting Started

-To commence, clone this repository and navigate to the respective notebook directories.
+To start, clone this repository and navigate to the respective notebook directories.
 Each notebook is equipped with comprehensive instructions and explanations, guiding through each pipeline component.

 ## Contributing